freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 What is SecureDrop Workstation?
 -------------------------------

-A SecureDrop Workstation is a laptop used by a journalist to connect to a SecureDrop instance and securely view submissions and reply to messages from sources.
-The SecureDrop Workstation is based on Qubes OS and it consists of several different carefully-configured virtual machines (VMs), so that everything a journalist needs to use SecureDrop resides on one computer.
+A SecureDrop Workstation is a laptop used by a *Journalist* to connect to a SecureDrop instance and securely view submissions and reply to messages from *Sources*.
+The SecureDrop Workstation is based on Qubes OS and it consists of several different carefully-configured virtual machines (VMs), so that everything a *Journalist* needs to use SecureDrop resides on one computer.

-Encryption and decryption happen with one click using a network-isolated VM that holds the SecureDrop Submission Key.
-Submissions can be viewed securely on the same machine thanks to a `feature of Qubes`_ that creates temporary VMs in which to view untrusted content without exposing the rest of the system to that content.
-Journalists use the SecureDrop Workstation to decrypt, view, reply to, and export submissions.
+Encryption and decryption happen with one click using a network-isolated VM that holds the SecureDrop *Submission Private Key*.
+Submissions can be viewed securely on the same machine thanks to a `feature of Qubes`_ that creates temporary VMs in which to view untrusted content without exposing the rest of the system to that content. *Journalists* use the SecureDrop Workstation to decrypt, view, reply to, and export submissions.

-A key feature of SecureDrop is that journalists can receive submissions from unknown sources without risking the security of their own machines and networks.
-Previously, SecureDrop accomplished this by using a physical airgap (the *Secure Viewing Station*), meaning that to view submissions, journalists would have to download them, transfer them to an encrypted USB drive, and physically take that drive to a separate, non-networked computer for decryption and viewing.
-SecureDrop Workstation combines all of those steps into one workflow on one machine: a Qubes computer that combines the *Journalist Workstation* and the *Secure Viewing Station*.
+A key feature of SecureDrop is that *journalists* can receive submissions from unknown *Sources* without risking the security of their own machines and networks.
+Previously, SecureDrop accomplished this by using a physical airgap (the Secure Viewing Station), meaning that to view submissions, *Journalists* would have to download them, transfer them to an encrypted USB drive, and physically take that drive to a separate, non-networked computer for decryption and viewing.
+SecureDrop Workstation combines all of those steps into one workflow on one machine: a Qubes computer that combines the *Journalist Workstation* and the Secure Viewing Station.

 .. | securedrop_workstation_workflow |